 Procuring a home loan can be a daunting task.
 With the countless options of home loans and grants available, how can a home buyer know where to begin?
-To find out, we talked to Bill Stern, Sales Manager at Access National Mortgage.
+To find out, we talked to Bill Stern, Branch Manager at Homebridge Financial.
 Here's his 7 Step Process to the Best Home Loan.

 Contact a lender you trust.
 Be sure that the bank or financial institution you speak with is very experienced in providing mortgages.
 Don’t go to the internet!
 Unfortunately, there are many inexperienced and untrustworthy loan officers and mortgage companies that market themselves on the internet.
 Stay local or ask for a referral (like our friend Bill - info below).

 Have your credit pulled.
 Ask your loan officer to pull your credit ASAP.
 This will be a mortgage pull not a consumer pull.
 Don't take free online scores at face value - consumer pulls can be 30-50 points lower than your actual score!
 Once your loan officer pulls your credit, ask for a copy and have them go over it with you, step by step.
 You will need a credit score of at least 620 to get most loans.
 The higher your score, the better your rate.